Skip to main content

 Pre-built platforms earn their place in franchise technology stacks.
 They offer fast rollout (weeks rather than months), which matters because franchisee adoption correlates directly with time-to-visible-value.
 A tool that takes six months to configure will struggle to gain traction.

-For networks under 20 locations, or for use cases where the workflow is genuinely standard (call handling, review management, appointment reminders), vendor platforms are often the right starting point.
+For systems under 20 locations, or for use cases where the workflow is genuinely standard (call handling, review management, appointment reminders), vendor platforms are often the right starting point.

 67%